 - Make the sweetened coconut milk:While sago pearls are cooking, combine the full fat coconut milk and sugar in a mixing bowl.
 Mix until the sugar is dissolved.
 Set aside or refrigerate until needed.

 - Strain and rinse:Once the sago is cooked, strain the sago pearls using a mesh strainer, and thoroughly rinse the sago with cold water until completely cooled.
-The sago pearls will all become clear at this point.
+The sago pearls should become completely clear after rinsing.
 Drain well.

 - Assemble:Add the sago pearls to the prepared sweetened coconut milk and stir until the pearls are loosened up and well combined with the coconut milk.